-For the fiscal period from March 31, 2021 (commencement of Fund operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Fund paid the following aggregate brokerage commissions on portfolio transactions:
+For the fiscal years ended December 31, 2022, 2023, and 2024, the Fund paid the following aggregate brokerage commissions on portfolio transactions:

 Aggregate Dollar Amount of Brokerage Commissions Paid

-2021 2022
+2022 2023 2024

-\$446 \$11
+\$11 \$3,062 \$8

 Brokerage Selection.
-The Trust does not expect to use one particular broker or dealer, and when one or more brokers is believed capable of providing the best combination of price and execution, the Adviser and the Sub-Adviser may select a broker based upon brokerage or research services provided to the Adviser and the Sub-Adviser.
-The Adviser and the Sub-Adviser may pay a higher commission than otherwise obtainable from other brokers in return for such services only if a good faith determination is made that the commission is reasonable in relation to the services provided.
+The Trust does not expect to use one particular broker or dealer, and when one or more brokers is believed capable of providing the best combination of price and execution, the Adviser and the Sub-Adviser may select a broker based upon brokerage or research services provided to the Adviser and the Sub-Adviser may pay a higher commission than otherwise obtainable from other brokers in return for such services only if a good faith determination is made that the commission is reasonable in relation to the services provided.

 Section 28(e) of the 1934 Act permits the Adviser and the Sub-Adviser, under certain circumstances, to cause the Fund to pay a broker or dealer a commission for effecting a transaction in excess of the amount of commission another broker or dealer would have charged for effecting the transaction in recognition of the value of brokerage and research services provided by the broker or dealer.
 In addition to agency transactions, the Adviser and the Sub-Adviser may receive brokerage and research services in connection with certain riskless principal transactions, in accordance with applicable SEC guidance.
-Brokerage and research services include: (1) furnishing advice as to the value of securities, the advisability of investing in, purchasing or selling securities, and the availability of securities or purchasers or sellers of securities; (2) furnishing analyses and reports concerning issuers, industries, securities, economic factors and trends, portfolio strategy, and the performance of accounts; and (3) effecting securities transactions and performing functions incidental thereto (such as clearance, settlement, and custody).
+Brokerage and research services or sellers of securities; (2) furnishing analyses and reports concerning issuers, industries, securities, economic factors and trends, portfolio strategy, and the performance of accounts; and (3) effecting securities transactions and performing functions incidental thereto (such as clearance, settlement, and custody).
 In the case of research services, the Adviser and the Sub-Adviser believe that access to independent investment research is beneficial to its investment decision-making processes and, therefore, to the Fund.

 To the extent that research services may be a factor in selecting brokers, such services may be in written form or through direct contact with individuals and may include information as to particular companies and securities as well as market, economic, or institutional areas and information which assists in the valuation and pricing of investments.
 Examples of research-oriented services for which the Adviser and the Sub-Adviser might utilize Fund commissions include research reports and other information on the economy, industries, sectors, groups of securities, individual companies, statistical information, political developments, technical market action, pricing and appraisal services, credit analysis, risk measurement analysis, performance and other analysis.
 The Adviser and the Sub-Adviser may use research services furnished by brokers in servicing all client accounts and not all services may necessarily be used by the Adviser and the Sub-Adviser in connection with the Fund or any other specific client account that paid commissions to the broker providing such services.
-Information so received by the Adviser and the Sub-Adviser will be in addition to and not in lieu of the services required to be performed by the Adviser under the Advisory Agreement or the Sub-Adviser under the Sub-Adviser are not reduced as a result of the receipt of research services.
+Information so received by the Adviser and the Sub-Adviser will be in addition to and not in lieu of the services required to be performed by the Adviser under the Advisory Agreement or the Sub-Adviser under the Sub-Advisory Agreement.
+Any advisory or other fees paid to the Adviser and the Sub-Adviser are not reduced as a result of the receipt of research services.